Lara and the Beat

 Lara and the Beat is a 2018 Nigerian drama film, directed by Tosin Coker, starring Seyi Shay, Vector, Somkele Iyamah, Wale Ojo, Sharon Ooja, Shaffy Bello and Uche Jombo.
 The film premiered on 8 July 2018.

+Plot

-Lara and the Beat is a coming of age story about the beautiful Giwa Sisters who are caught in the center of a financial scandal with their late parents media empire.
+Lara and the Beat is a coming of age story about the beautiful Giwa Sisters who are caught in the center of a financial scandal with their late parents' media empire.
 The sisters are forced out of their privileged bubble and must learn to build their own future and salvage their family's legacy through music and enterprise.